DHTMLX/gantt-docs/data/api/gantt_calculateenddate.md

 @short:calculates the end date of a task

 @params:
-- config	object		the configuration object of a time span
+- config	object		the <a href="#configurationobjectproperties">configuration object</a> of a time span

 @returns:
 - end_date	Date	the date when a task is scheduled to be completed